 A successful admission essay will demonstrate to the reader that you belong in their program.
-Therefore, it is imperative that your admission essay makes direct connections between what you want to achieve and what the program has to offer.
+It’s imperative that your admission essay directly connects what you want to achieve to what the program has to offer.
 The connection should also feel natural.
 When an admissions officer reads your essay, there should be no doubt that your placement in their program makes sense.
-Taking the time to really understand the program to which you are applying becomes all the more important.
+Taking the time to really understand the program and your goals are really important if you want to succeed.

 Most applicants are applying to more than one program.
 This means that it is an extra effort to get to know each one.
 However, this will pay off in the long run.
-Tailoring your admissions essay to the program will have far more potential to capture the reader’s interest than one that was designed to be applied generically.
+Tailoring your admission essay to the program has far more potential to capture the reader’s interest than a generic one.
 Not to put too fine a point on it, but generic admission essays tend to be very boring to read.
 Since the essay is trying to appeal broadly, it usually offers little insight into the applicant’s ability to contribute to and get the most from any particular program.

-However, with the application process becoming increasingly streamlined with centralized application services, how can you ensure your admissions essay accomplishes what it needs to do?
+However, with the application process becoming increasingly streamlined with centralized application services, how can you ensure your admission essay accomplishes what it needs to do?
 This article will explain the role of the admission essay and how you can write a successful essay.

 Regardless of whether you are applying directly to a school or through a centralized service, you can intrigue the reader by showing that you have specific goals and a strong drive to achieve them.
 Think about what it is that you really want from your educational experience, and don’t be shy about making direct requests in your admission essay.
 This means that most schools will pass on you.
 However, you couldn’t attend every program anyway.
 Moreover, if the school does not have what you are seeking, you probably would not be satisfied with your education – regardless of the brand name of the school or the excellent quality of the program.